bioinformatics-centre/kaiju/README.md

 ```
 The cutoffs for minimum required match length and match score can be changed using the options `-m` and `-s`.

+If the input sequences are already protein sequences, use option `-p` to disable translation of the input.

+Option `-x` can be used to enable filtering of query sequences containing low-complexity regions by using the
+SEG algorithm from the blast+ package.
+This is useful for noisy reads and to avoid spurious matches caused by
+simple repeat patterns.

 ###Output format
 Kaiju will print one line for each read or read pair.